kendalls/jekyll-now/_posts/2019-01-09-OSX-Apache-Development-Environment.md

 		</Directory>

 Check you've replaced *username* with your actual username.
+{:start="2"}
-2. Ensure Apache has permission to read this file by running *sudo chmod 644 <username>.conf*.
+2. Ensure Apache has permission to read this file by running *sudo chmod 644 username.conf*.
 3. Edit **/etc/apache2/httpd.conf** and uncomment the following lines:

 		LoadModule authz_host_module libexec/apache2/mod_authz_host.so